This page describes research related to the Assessing Earth Systems Science Understanding and the Geoscience Concept Inventory.

-THE GEOSCIENCE CONCEPT INVENTORY
+THE GEOSCIENCE CONCEPT INVENTORY (GCI)

-The Geoscience Concept Inventory (GCI) is a multiple-choice assessment instrument for use in the Earth sciences classroom.
+DESCRIPTION: The Geoscience Concept Inventory (GCI) is a multiple-choice assessment instrument for use in the Earth sciences classroom.
 The GCI v.1.0 consisted of 69 validated questions that could be selected by an instructor to create a customized 15-question GCI subtest for use in their course.
 These test items cover topics related to general physical geology concepts, as well as underlying fundamental ideas in physics and chemistry, such as gravity and radioactivity, that are integral to understanding the conceptual Earth.
 Each question has gone through rigorous reliability and validation studies.
 Over TWENTY colleagues have contributed new questions to the item bank, bringing the number of available, high quality questions to almost 200.

 We built the the GCI using the most rigorous methodologies available, including scale development theory, grounded theory, and item response theory (IRT).
 To ensure inventory validity we incorporated a mixed methods approach using advanced psychometric techniques not commonly used in developing content-specific assessment instruments.
 We conducted ~75 interviews with college students, collected nearly 1000 open-ended questionnaires, grounded test content in these qualitative data, and piloted test items at over 40 institutions nationwide, with ~5000 student participants.